Here is a joke:

 Err, sorry magistrates, but in what way are those opinions illegitimate?
 I disagree with both of the above sentiments, but I regard them as acceptable opinions in a free society.
 Indeed I personally am far more offended and outraged by the reaction of the police and the courts, because the state starting to act like this, to criminalise mere opinion on the grounds that it is “offensive”, is far more dangerous to the well-being of society than the speech they are censoring.

 Thankfully the Director of Public Prosecution is consulting on guidelines about such prosecutions.
 But guidelines won’t change these laws: Section 127 of the Communications Act and Section 5 of the Public Order Act should both be repealed.

-Yes, harassing someone on the street should be criminal, and, yes, offensive confrontations that are likely to escalate to violence should be criminal, but it is those aspects, the likelihood of violence, the putting of someone in fear of violence, that should be criminal, not the uttering of insults or the causing of offense.
+Yes, harassing someone on the street should be criminal, and, yes, offensive confrontations that are likely to escalate to violence should be criminal, but it is those aspects, the likelihood of violence, the putting of someone in reasonable fear of their physical safety, that should be criminal, not the uttering of insults or the causing of offense.

 Free speech is important.
 This is the land that produced John Stuart Mill’s On Liberty.
 Could politicians and magistrates please read it?

 Update: What a shocking week it’s been for free speech.
 If enough of us say these things perhaps it will make a difference.
 And this appalling account from Egypt shows what can happen in a society where mere insults and offense are considered criminal.

 Update 2: A teenager has been arrested for posting on Twitter an image of himself burning a Remembrance-day poppy accompanied by the words “How about that you squadey c***s.”
 Is not a free society one in which the local police and magistrates cannot just take a dislike to someone’s opinion and lock them up for expressing that opinion?